Let’s take a basic look at what makes the LED so different from anything that’s come before.

 For the sake of the non-scientists reading this (and that includes your writer) all we need to say is that the light from an Led involves a sparkling cast of anodes, cathodes, holes and electrons –all appearing at The P-N Junction.
 A great club.
 Everything else is detail.

-Here at High Technology Lighting we use only the best Xicato LED sources for our Quartet light fittings.
+Here at Contrac Lighting we use only the best Xicato LED sources for our Quartet light fittings.
 They give the best performance across the widest spectrum of tests and measures; from reliabilty, colour rendering, control, light output and overall performance.
 If you want to know more about the benchmarking of LEDs we've written a short guide that describes some of the issues (and pitfalls) in comparing some of the LEDs available today.